 Adrian Northover – saxes

-New CD ‘Wintertide’ due for release May 2017
+New CD ‘Wintertide’

 The effect that ‘Notes From Underground’ want to have on their listeners is immediate, direct, and accessible in the best sense.
 They want their music to grab your ears and your body and not let go until you’ve been variously pulverised, pummelled, or pleasured into submission.